johnzilla/exit-strategy/memory-bank/progress.md

 - Add analytics for tracking app usage
 - Set up CI pipeline for automated testing
 - Implement proper security measures for Twilio credentials

+## Checkpoint (2025-03-23 22:40:00)

+Work has been paused at this point.
+When resuming:

+1. The HTML/JS PWA frontend has been created in the exit-strategy-web folder with:
+   - Basic UI components (setup form, template selection, trigger button)
+   - CSS styling for responsive design
+   - JavaScript for application logic
+   - API integration structure
+   - PWA features (manifest, service worker)

+2. Next immediate tasks:
+   - Create proper icon files in the icons/ directory
+   - Connect the frontend to the backend API
+   - Test the integration between frontend and backend
+   - Implement proper error handling for API communication